saacostam/sonarah/README.md

 - [ ] Clean-up (double) notifications for create playlist logic in match-playlist
 - [ ] Create playlist options with tabs, for recommendations card
 - [ ] Validate integration tests written for my-playlists
+- [ ] Create single-method for both create and add items (match-playlist)
 - [ ] Create error page for auth-guard
 - [ ] Create error page for home screen (and add unit test)